BeyondTheClouds/enos/README.md

 ## Configuration

 To deploy a full stack, you need to provide a configuration file in the YAML format.
-This file must include information about the Grid'5000 job and how the OpenStack services must be deployed. `reservation.yaml.sample` is given as an example.
+This file must include information about how OpenStack services must be deployed. `reservation.yaml.sample` is given as an example.

 ```